-Another west coast gem, 1 hour from Auckland CBD you will find Bethells Beach with its caves and sand dunes not to mention its black sands is simply magnificent.
+Bethells Beach is another west coast gem, 1 hour from Auckland CBD you will find Bethells Beach with its caves and sand dunes not to mention its black sands is simply magnificent.
 However, these waters are not for faint hearted as the current can be pretty strong, I strongly recommend only for those who are confident swimmers to venture out into the sea.
-Not only can you enjoy the views, but Bethells Beach is one of the best places that offer hiking trials that will cater for everyone from those who are beginners to the more adventurous hiker.
+Not only can you enjoy the views, Bethells Beach is one of the best places that offer hiking trails that will cater for everyone from those who are beginners to the more adventurous hiker.

 Not only was this beach used for the filming of The Piano but if you were a Xena Warrior Princess fan, you’ll be pleased to know Karekare beach was used for the opening scene!

 This lovely inner-city beach is perfect for a summertime stroll and when we say inner-city it is exactly that, within 10 minutes you can find yourself at this lovely beach.
 This is a popular swimming beach at high tide, but can be quite muddy and slippery during low tide.